-Always Keep Searching fro Something New
+Always Keep Searching for Something New

-As usual I am on my "high horse" about products.
+As usual, I am on my "high horse" about products.
 There is so much choice when you are an interior designer that it can become easy to just specify what you know and become lazy.
 This is my advice for you today, don't - keep searching for something better.
 There are so many new and exciting products becoming available that it is difficult to keep up with but if you don't you will miss out on exciting opportunities to create something special.

 I am currently working with a client and they want a large feature wall coming from the outside in - they want it to be concrete and look really special.
-The obvious way to achieve this is create a concrete tilt slab panel, but this is a very expensive option as the wall is very long.
+The obvious way to achieve this is to create a concrete tilt slab panel, but this is a very expensive option as the wall is very long.
 I just happen to stumble upon an alternative solution when I was looking at tiles - it is a very large tile that looks like concrete has been poured over timber and the finished result is a wonderful timber texture in a porcelain tile format that looks like a concrete wall.
-It looks great and I think it will be a perfect solution for the planned feature concrete wall going into the house, it looks good, is easy to install and is more cost effective that the solid concrete option and it will speed up the build time.
+It looks great and I think it will be a perfect solution for the planned feature concrete wall going into the house, it looks good, is easy to install and is more cost-effective than the solid concrete option and it will speed up the build time.

 There are thousands of fabulous wallpapers around now that can really make a difference.
-I recently designed a bar, it was very structured in look and it need a little bit extra to finish it off.
-I chose a wallpaper with circles and there you have it the last piece of the puzzle to lift the entire look of the space.
+I recently designed a bar, it was very structured in look and it needed a little bit extra to finish it off.
+I chose wallpaper with circles and there you have it the last piece of the puzzle to lift the entire look of the space.